TechStudio/awesome-web-server/README.md

 After basic configuration is in place, `tests.rb` can be run.
 This will run all tests in the `./lib/tests/` directory.

-Current tests include:
+Tests are a great way to work through a checklist making sure all the basics are in place for a healthy web server.

+The following tests are in place:

 + Free Memory
 + Free Space
 + Rails

-...
+The following tests need to be written:

++ SSH
+  + Disable root login
+  + Disable password authentication

 ### How To Write A Test

 A test can be written in any language.
 The `test.rb` script will run each script in the `/lib/tests` directory, passing the local configuration as a string of JSON.
+Take a look at `config.sample.yml` to see what configuration variables are availale and will be passed to a test when it is called.

 All tests must return JSON formatted as follows.